 Out the back through the beguiling ancient, rustic carrigeway doors there’s an enormous patio for private functions.
 With plans for the gardens and swimming pool well underway this is a beautiful getaway stay.

-For more information visit La Casa Grande de Zujaira’s website
+For more information visit La Casa Grande de Zujaira’s website, it´s the best way to book.

 Read my Blog Post about La Casa Grande de Zujaira on Luxury Spain Travel.